Deirdre18/ecommerce-django-app/README.md

 ## **Purpose of Project**

 This project is my 4th Milestone Project for Full-Stack Diploma in Software Development.
 It is a Django Project and the final project for completion of this course.
 The project uses Python3.6, Django, HTML5, CSS3, Boostrap forms, Bootstrap 4.3.1, Javascript, SQLite3, Postgress DB and Heroku platform for deployment.
 The purpose of this project is create an Ecommerce project for a  design start-up (Yoda Design) where users can view a products and suggest their own ideas under a designated 'ideas' tab on the navbar.
 Furthermore users have complete control of their transactions from adding items to cart to checkout and amending items.
-In addition, users can vote up or down their favorite ideas and popular ideas will be implemented in future versions of the e-commerce store, subject to sales performance.
+In addition, users can vote up their favorite ideas and the most popular ideas will be implemented in future versions of the e-commerce online store, subject to sales performance.

 ## **UX Design**

 The initial idea of creating Yoda Design website originated from my interest in designer made products and as one of the ideas for this project was a design theme.
 Furthermore my fascination of Yoda in Star Wars and its popularity inspired me to develop an Ecommerce app with a design theme - [StarWars Website](https://www.starwars.com/databank/yoda).

-### - Blob Images
+### Blob Images

 *Products Page*
 ![Image of Products Page/Home Page](https://github.com/Deirdre18/yoda-design-ecommerce-app-Milestone4-project/blob/master/UX%20Design/yoda_products.png)